Aryan-Kanuparti/holiday-food-analysis/README.md

 For this section, I'll pick the `'rating'` columns as I beleive to have nontrivial missigness.
 Recall earlier that I replace all the ratings of 0 ( from a 1-5 scale) to null/missing values.
 My initial thoughts about the dependcnay of the missignems of this column is that number of steps and cooking time might be influential here.
 The logic is that if someone finds a recipe and sees a long cook time, or complicated and long number of steps, they might be inclined to not even make the recipe and thus not rate it which would explain the missignss of the rating column.

 To investigate this, I conducted two permutation tests to assess whether the missingness of ratings is dependent on these factors.
+# Hypothesis Testing Report: Missingness of Ratings

-**Number of Steps and Rating**
+## Number of Steps and Rating
-*Null Hypothesis:* The missingness of ratings does not depend on the number of steps in the recipe.
+- **Null Hypothesis (H₀):** The missingness of ratings does not depend on the number of steps in the recipe.
-*Alternate Hypothesis:* The missingness of ratings does depend on the number of steps in the recipe.
+- **Alternative Hypothesis (H₁):** The missingness of ratings does depend on the number of steps in the recipe.
-*Test Statistic:* The absolute difference in the mean number of steps between the group with non-missing ratings and the group with missing ratings.
+- **Test Statistic:** The absolute difference in the mean number of steps between the group with non-missing ratings and the group with missing ratings.
-*Significance Level:* 0.05, a fair significance level, stringent evidence not required to draw connections After running 1,000 permutations by shuffling the missingness of the 'rating' column, I calculated the simulated mean differences under the null hypothesis.
-The observed statistic, 4.3145, is shown by the red vertical line on the graph.
-The p-value for this test was 0.0, which is less than the significance level of 0.05.
+- **Significance Level (α):** 0.05 (A fair significance level, stringent evidence not required to draw connections)

+After running 1,000 permutations by shuffling the missingness of the 'rating' column, we calculated the simulated mean differences under the null hypothesis.
+The observed statistic, **4.3145**, is shown by the red vertical line on the graph.
+The p-value for this test was **0.0**, which is less than the significance level of 0.05.

 <iframe
   src="assets/permutation_test_n_steps.html"